Check our COVID-19 info page for any updates before coming to the hospital.

 In response to the increase in COVID-19 cases in our region, MSH opened a COVID-19 Assessment Centre on March 18, 2020.
-This Centre is open seven days a week and is walk in for your convenience.
+This Centre is open seven days a week.

 The province is encouraging everyone to be tested.
 We will test everyone with or without symptoms of COVID 19 – there is no charge and you do not need to have a valid health card to be tested.

 If you are having an emergency or if you are having shortness of breath, please go to the Emergency Department.